Rickrolling: Post-peak usage

-In April 2018, the creators of the television drama Westworld, participating in a Reddit discussion, released a video that purported to be a spoiler guide for the entire second season in advance, but instead featured lead actress Evan Rachel Wood singing "Never Gonna Give You Up".
+In April 2018, the creators of the television drama Westworld, participating in a Reddit discussion, released a video that purported to be a spoiler guide for the second season in advance, but instead featured lead actress Evan Rachel Wood singing "Never Gonna Give You Up".
 While responses from Reddit users were mostly positive, the website Polygon wrote, "Westworld has finally killed the Rickroll".
-In the post-credits scene of Walt Disney Animation Studios' 2018 sequel film Ralph Breaks the Internet, a fake sneak peek of Frozen II suddenly switches to Ralph singing "Never Gonna Give You Up" and replicating Astley's dance from the original music video.
+In the post-credits scene of Walt Disney Animation Studios' 2018 film Ralph Breaks the Internet, a fake sneak peek of Frozen II suddenly switches to Ralph singing "Never Gonna Give You Up" and replicating Astley's music video.

+Rickrolls also became popular at sports games.
 On 25 August 2019, the Boston Red Sox and the San Diego Padres played a Major League Baseball game at the Padres' stadium.
-During a mid-inning break, the Padres' scoreboard began to play "Sweet Caroline"—a tradition at Red Sox home games—but as the song approached the chorus, the videoboard suddenly switched to "Never Gonna Give You Up".
-On 13 October 2019, during the Sunday night NFL game between the Pittsburgh Steelers and Los Angeles Chargers at the Chargers' stadium, the announcers played the beginning of the Styx song "Renegade", a standard at the Steelers' stadium, then switched to "Never Gonna Give You Up".
+During a mid-inning break, the Padres' scoreboard began to play "Sweet Caroline"—a tradition at Red Sox home games—but as the song approached the chorus, the videoboard switched to "Never Gonna Give You Up".
+On 13 October 2019, during a Sunday Night NFL game between the Pittsburgh Steelers and Los Angeles Chargers at the Chargers' stadium, the announcers played the beginning of the Styx song "Renegade", a standard at the Steelers' stadium, then switched to "Never Gonna Give You Up".

-Rickrolling saw a massive resurgence online in the 2020s, during the COVID-19 pandemic.
-Creative technologist Matt Reed created an application called InviteRick, which made the "Never Gonna Give You Up" video briefly appear in a Zoom meeting.